heatmiser328/dotnet-nats/README.md

 ### Developing

 1. Fork the repo
-2. Fork dotnet-sockets to a sibling folder
+2. clone dotnet-sockets to a sibling folder

 (tried dotnet-sockets as a submodule, but that proved too bothersome)